 - Extreme fatigue.
 This makes it difficult for the patient to participate in a full day’s load.

 - Skin conditions.
 Hair loss, brittle nails, and dry skin can be observed.
-The skin thickens because of an accumulation of mucopolysaccharides in the fatty layer.

 - Numbness and tingling of the fingers.